braj011/map-guessing-game-backend/README.md

 The areas table is seeded from csvs which contain around 120,000 London postcodes, downloaded from https://www.doogal.co.uk/UKPostcodes.php - to keep under Heroku's limit of 10,000 db rows for free dynos, only 1 in every 15 is inserted in the db for around 8,000 records.

-### The server follows a standard MVC pattern, with the following files in app/ doing the heavy lifting:
+### The following files in app/ do the heavy lifting:
 - **areas controller**: on get request picks a random sample of 10 London areas from the database, unique by constituency (to avoid duplicate options appearing to the player, who guesses by area constituency name), and instantiates a new Image with the difficulty and seed provided by the frontend, to fetch and save the appropriate static map from google.
 - **image model** when instantiated will request a static map image from Google with custom styling, with zoom level and some labels depending on difficulty level, generates a filename - the last 5 digits of which correspond to the winning area's id after transformation by the seed so that the frontend can identify the correct answer from the 10 supplied - and writes the map image to the file system.